Email: Biden Told Staff in Afghanistan to Fill Planes Without Vetting

 However, Hawley said that DHS has told him that there was never any vetting done anywhere, not at the lily pads or anywhere.

-Hawley also noted that the vast majority of the 124,000 evacuees from Afghanistan were not Americans or SIV applicants, or those who had worked for the U.S. during the Afghanistan War and were eligible to come to the U.S. and apply for citizenship.
+Hawley also noted that the vast majority of the 124,000 evacuees from Afghanistan were not Americans or SIV applicants — those who had worked for the U.S. during the Afghanistan War and were eligible to come to the U.S. and apply for citizenship.

 “…116,700 who were not citizens, who were not SIVs, that we just don’t know much about.
 Who were those people?”
 Hawley asked.

 Kahl claimed that the U.S. evacuated 2,496 SIV holders, and 64,052 “other Afghans at risk.”
-He said some had worked for other U.S. agencies or media outlets, and were at the behest of congressional offices, and helped evacuate 44,874 on non-U.S. aircraft “by other folks.”
+He said some had worked for other U.S. agencies or media outlets, and were at the behest of congressional offices, and that 44,874 were evacuated on non-U.S. aircraft “by other folks.”

 “It’s a mishmash of a lot of different categories.
 About 84% of the people we brought out were Afghans at risk of various kinds.
 SIVs, P1s, P2s, or others,” Kahl said.